 The purpose of the current document is to define the Trusted Network Connect (TNC) architecture for interoperable network access control and authorization.
-The TNC architecture will leverage and integrate with existing network access control mechanisms such as 802.1X [18] or others.
+The TNC architecture will leverage and integrate with existing network access control mechanisms such as 802.1X [19] or others.
 The TNC specifications will also define interoperability interfaces to allow for the exchange of new types of attributes in the context of network access control solutions.
 Those attributes will include endpoint compliance information, software state attestation, as well as information pertaining to the Platform-Authentication exchange [2].
-The software state attestation and Platform-Authentication mechanisms will be based on the principles and features of Trusted Computing, as defined by the Trusted Computing Group (TCG) [1].